-- We will launch a pilot programme of research culture 'café'-style events to facilitate cross-institution and cross-department discussion and networking, including about issues of research culture.
-Recognising that there is a balance to be struck in facilitating effective events of this nature, we will trial multiple formats varying from informal networking sessions to presentations from guest speakers on relevant themes. - Building upon the above programme, and learning from the Wellcome Trust Café Culture programme, we will develop and publish an accessible how-to guide for similar events to take place at local level, at school, research group or otherwise. - We will offer seed funding for initiatives which aim to improve collegiality and collaboration amongst the research community and address other strategic priorities in RCAP.
-This will be open to all staff and students engaged in delivering or supporting research and could include event funding or pump-priming for new networks/collaborations.
+- We will launch a pilot programme of research culture 'café'-style events to facilitate cross-institution and cross-department discussion and networking.
+We will trial multiple formats varying from informal networking sessions to presentations from guest speakers on relevant themes. - Building upon the above programme, and learning from the Wellcome Trust Café Culture programme, we will develop and publish an accessible guide for similar events to take place at local level - school, research group etc. - We will offer seed funding for initiatives which aim to improve collegiality and collaboration amongst the research community and address other strategic priorities in RCAP.
+This will be open to all staff and students engaged in delivering or supporting research and could include event funding or pump-priming for new networks/ collaborations.